hypowergravity/personal-website/src/content/about.md

 ### Career Objective

-I hope to contribute to our understanding of molecular mechanisms by learning to better integrate experimental and computational approaches.
-I am interested in supporting research efforts in chemical reaction design, protein engineering, and exploring how generative AI methodologies might help in retrosynthesis, MOF design, and drug discovery applications.
+I hope to explore questions at the interface of structure and function, and to learn how to better understand and interpret experimental and computational approaches.

+I’m interested in understanding the dance (entropy) of nature, as the underlying principle of chemical potential is conserved across materials.

 ### Research Experience